Commencement

 The Distinguished Alumnus Award

-Awarded to a graduate of Concordia Seminary who has rendered exceptional service in at least one of the following areas: parish ministry, mission field, preparation of church workers or Synod service.
+Awarded to a graduate of Concordia Seminary who has rendered exceptional service in at least one of the following areas: parish ministry, mission field, preparation of workers or LCMS service.

 Doctor of Letters, honoris causa